artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

-2. GoCardless submits the charge for a payment to the customer's bank and eventually (seems to be 3 working days after submission) this is confirmed.
+2. GoCardless submits the charge for a payment to the customer's bank and eventually (4-5 working days after creation) this is confirmed.
    It sends a webhook for `resource_type` `payments`, action `confirmed`.
 At this point the extension will: